 What if I lose my authenticator app?

-If you lose access to your authenticator app (such as by losing your phone), then you’ll need to use one of your recovery codes to access your account.
-You can then use another recovery code to disable the existing 2FA setup, which will then allow you to enable it again and link with a new authenticator app.
+If you lose access to your authenticator app (such as by losing your phone), then you can use one of your recovery codes to access your account.
+You can then use a second recovery code to disable the existing 2FA setup, which will then allow you to enable it again and link with a new authenticator app.

 What if I lose my recovery codes?